Get

 8–10 Weeks Old

+Potty training and crate training can be introduced at this tender age, keeping in mind that your puppy will need a lot of breaks and patience as they develop their bladder control.
 This is a good age to teach your puppy that their crate is a safe environment.
-You can lead your puppy to their crate every 10 minutes and then reward them when they are inside.
+You can lead your puppy to their crate without closing the door, and then reward them when they are inside.
 Feeding your pup inside their crate can also help create a positive association.

 10–12 Weeks Old

-You will start to notice that at this age, your puppy enjoys discovering things with its mouth, and if you leave shoes next to your bed, they may fall victim to a mouthy puppy.
+You will start to notice that at this age, your puppy is teething and prone to destroying things with their mouth, and if you leave shoes next to your bed, they may fall victim to a mouthy puppy.
 It’s important at this time to teach them that your hands and ankles are not to be bitten, so start redirecting them with a toy.

 12–16 Weeks Old

-Potty training should start at this age as they are now old enough to control their bladder.
-It’s important to get a routine going; after meals and first thing in the morning are ideal times to take them out.
+Potty training should be more established and consistent at this age as they are now old enough to control their bladder.
+It’s important to get a routine going; after meals and first thing in the morning and before bed are ideal times to take them out.
 Don’t forget to have their treat on hand to reward them when they go to the bathroom outside.

 6 Months Old